There’s nothing like summer love.

 Take a road trip- There are so many cool things to see all around this state that it would be a shame if your summer didn’t involve a road trip!
 You can see some castles.
 You can cool off near a waterfall.
 If you’re feeling extra romantic, you can plan a whole trip around your lovey-dovey vibe.
 Just don’t forget to make the perfect road trip playlist.

-Hit up the farmers market and then cook a romantic meal- This idea may be straight out of a rom-com, but it’s so perfect.
+Hit up the farmers market and then cook a romantic meal- This idea may be straight out of a rom-com, but it’s so heartwarming.
 Pick a farmers’ market in your area, shop for some locally sourced ingredients, and then cook a romantic lunch or dinner together.
 It’s classic, it’s simple, it’s perfect.
 If the cooking doesn’t go according to plan, you can always pick something else on this list.
 Life is about the journey, right?